lammps/lammps/doc/src/pair_meamc.rst

    rho0(2) = 2.25
    alpha(1,2) = 4.37

-set rho0 for the 2nd element to the value 2.25 and set alpha for the alloy interaction between elements 1 and 2 to 4.37.
+set rho0 for the second element to the value 2.25 and set alpha for the alloy interaction between elements 1 and 2 to 4.37.

 The augt1 parameter is related to modifications in the MEAM